intel/scikit-learn-intelex/doc/sources/system_requirements.rst

      - ✔️

 .. note::
-    It supports Intel CPU and GPU except on OsX.
+    It supports Intel CPU and GPU except on MacOS.

 **Anaconda Cloud: Conda-Forge channel**